 Multi-scale models of the rat and mouse brain integrate models of ion channels, single cells, microcircuits, brain regions, and brain systems at different levels of granularity (molecular models, morphologically detailed cellular models, and abstracted point neuron models).

-The online tools available to assist users with simulation neuroscience are a collection of platforms and atlases from the Blue Brain and our collaborators.
+A collection of platforms and atlases from the Blue Brain and our collaborators to assist users with simulation neuroscience.

 Blue Brain’s reconstruction and related simulations are made possible by a comprehensive software ecosystem for each step in the reconstruction and simulation process.
 Blue Brain systematically releases open source software.

 Data is of vital importance to the study of the Brain.
 For neuroscientists in this section, there are ion channel recordings, morphological reconstructions, electrical recordings from neocorticol neurons and molecular properties of neurons.
-These are available on Blue Brain platforms and the Human Brain Project Brain Simulation platform.
+These are available on Blue Brain platforms, the EBRAINS Cellular Level Simulation Platform and the Hippocampus Hub.

-Blue Brain has published 185 papers and pre-prints.
+Blue Brain has published over 200 papers and pre-prints.